Who are the Salesians of Don Bosco (St. John Bosco)?

 It all began with a young priest, John Bosco.
 Now he is St. John Bosco, but the kids called him Don Bosco.
 In Italy where he began his ministry priests are called "Don".
 Today we still refer to him as Don Bosco.

 Starting with a handful of teenagers in 1841 Don Bosco soon had several hundred kids coming to him on Sundays for Mass, religious instruction and an afternoon of recreation.
 They met wherever he could find enough space mostly in vacant lots.
 Don Bosco called this informal Sunday gathering the Oratory.
 Some of the kids were homeless and all of them were poor.

 "Do you want to help Don Bosco?" he asked some of the youngsters.
 From these young volunteers came the Salesians, a religious community of brothers and priests dedicated to youth ministry.
 First there were 18 "Salesians" ranging in age from 16 to 22 years of age.
-Today there are some 17, 000 Salesians serving in over 120 countries.

 A Parish Priest, Fr.
 Pestarino, approached Don Bosco telling him of a small group of young women who were interested in forming a community dedicated to the care of young people.
 He met the leader of the group, Mary Mazzarello.
 After much discussion and planning Don Bosco and Mary Mazzarello established the Daughters of Mary Help of Christians.
 Today Mary is St. Mary Mazzarello.